How to recognise and treat heat stroke in dogs

 Recognising heat stroke and acting quickly is vital if a dog is going to survive.
 Often people underestimate how dangerous this condition can be, especially for a small dog like a chihuahua.
+The best course of action to take towards heat stroke is prevention.
+Ensure that there is always somewhere for your dog to take cover from the sun.
+It can be advisable to get something like outdoor dog kennels if you live somewhere that doesn’t provide a lot of shade.

 Dogs don’t have sweat glands all over their body the same way people do.
 They have a few located in their paws, but the main way a dog will regulate their body temperature is through panting.